ddnexus/pagy/docs/extras/calendar.md

 ==- `pagy_calendar_counts(collection, unit, from, to)`

 !!!primary Optional implementation
-This method can be implemented by the application in order to add some UI feedback to the pagy nav links !!!
+This method can be implemented by the application in order to add some extra UI feedback to the pagy nav links and optionally leap the empty pages

-If this method is defined, pagy will run it for each used calendar unit and will add an extra `empty-page` CSS class to the links to empty pages (that can be targeted to give a visual UI feedback).
-Pagy will also add a `title` attribute to display a tooltip info for each page link.
+!!!

 The method receives the main `collection`, the `unit` symbol, and must return the array of the counts grouped by unit using the
 `from` and `to` **local Time** objects.